sgkertsos/traffic-sign-classification/README.md

 ```console
 docker exec -it 68967bc26fc0 bash
 ```
 You are now in the **/app** folder and you are ready to interact with the application files.
-If for example you are in the Gunicorn/Flask container, you can take a look at the **data** or **model** folders mentioned earlier.
+If for example you are in the Gunicorn/Flask container, you can take a look at the **data** or **model** folders mentioned earlier, but you could also experiment with the communication between the containers by using such commands as **curl** and **ping**.